Those tiny, immobile pests that appear like small bumps on your plants are likely scale insects.

 7. Bug Blaster

-This scale insect control method relies on a powerful blast of water to remove the critters.
+This method uses a strong blast of water to remove scale insects from plants.

 The apparatus consists of a ‘wand’ and a nozzle.
-It is specially designed to kill soft-bodied pests without harming your plants.
+It is designed to dislodge soft-bodied pests from plants using a strong stream of water without harming your plants.

 Bug Blaster is also economical with water, and any excess on plants will be usefully absorbed.
 However, if the pests return, repeat the process.